HardlyDifficult/Tutorials/Chapter1.md

 EditorApplication.playmodeStateChanged += OnPlaymodeStateChanged;
 ```

-If the owner of the delegate (in the example above that's EditorApplication) may outlive the subscriber, the subscriber should unsubcribe when it's destroyed.
+If the owner of the delegate (in the example above that's EditorApplication) may outlive the subscriber, the subscriber should unsubscribe when it's destroyed.
 Also, any time you are no longer interested in future updates, unsubscribe.
 We do this with -= to remove our method and leave any remaining methods subscribed.

 ```csharp
 EditorApplication.playmodeStateChanged -= OnPlaymodeStateChanged;